vikrantvjoliya/CSE18R272/README.md

               2.Date Question using set and get method to create date format dd-mm-yy.
               3.Saving Account Question using Class to calculate Interest,etc.
               4.Book Question Using Class to create array book name, author name,ISBN,etc.
+              5.Employye Question Using Class for scan fname, lname salary and Raise salary etc.
+              6.Invoice Question Using Class